-Mr. Dickson’s civic and charitable interests include The Rose Valley Museum & Historical Society, The American Heart Association, and Saint John Chrysostom Parish Outreach.
+Mr. Dickson’s civic and charitable interests include, The American Heart Association, Angels In Africa, and Saint John Chrysostom Parish Outreach.
 Prior to joining Emigrant Bank, he was an Investment Strategist at Meritor (PSFS) Bank in Philadelphia.
 Mr. Dickson holds a B.S. degree from Drexel University, with a dual major in Finance and Economics, and an M.S. from the University of Pennsylvania.

 Neal E. Neilinger

 Neal Neilinger is an Advisor To The Chairman of New York Private Bank & Trust.
 He is responsible for new business development for all divisions and affiliates of Emigrant Bank.
 Prior to joining New York Private Bank & Trust, Mr. Neilinger held senior roles in the global financial markets spanning the last 30 years.
 As an Executive Director for Lehman Brothers based in London, Mr. Neilinger was responsible for the trading of all credit including credit derivatives products throughout Europe.
 In 1997, Mr. Neilinger joined Deutsche Bank as a Managing Director and an Operating Committee Member of their investment bank responsible for the global trading of credit.
 In 2001, Mr. Neilinger joined Dresdner Bank as Deputy Head of the New York office and later Head of their European Corporate Syndicate.
 Most recently, he was Chief Investment Officer and Vice Chairman of Aladdin Capital, a $20 billion alternative funds manager based in Stamford, CT.